 Crime in DowntownDC was down in 2020 with a noticeable decrease in robberies, assaults, and theft - much of which can be attributed to fewer people in downtown due to pandemic quarantining.
-There was a significant increase in burglary numbers which may be the result of looting during the initial days of protests in response to the murder of George Floyd or because there were fewer "eyes on the street" during the pandemic.
+There was a significant increase in burglary numbers which may be the result of looting during the initial days of protests in response

-In DowntownDC in 2020, there were a total of 1,167 total crimes, down 52% from 2019's 2,266 total crimes.
-Theft (including theft from automobiles) continued as the largest crime category with 938 reported crimes in 2020, or 80% of total DowntownDC crimes.
+In DowntownDC in 2020, there were a total of 1,167 total crimes, down 52% from 2019's 2,266 total crimes.Theft (including theft from automobiles) continued as the largest crime category with 938 reported crimes in 2020, or 80% of total DowntownDC crimes.
 There were three homicides in 2020 compared to zero in 2019 and two in 2018.